-For more than two decades, Steve worked as a sell-side technology analyst on Wall Street before establishing a second career as a military historian and consultant.
+For more than two decades, Steve worked as a sell-side technology equity analyst on Wall Street before establishing a second career as a military historian and consultant.
 He followed Computer Disk Drives & Peripherals, Electronic Manufacturing Services and Business Process Outsourcing, and participated as lead analyst in many of the most important IPO's of the 1980’s and 1990’s.
 Some of them, Seagate, Apple, Dell, are now giants.
-During his time on Wall Street, Steve worked with many legendary entrepreneurs, corporate managers, analysts, bankers, venture capitalists and investors responsible for our PC and internet culture, and continually evaluated them against history’s great battlefield commanders.
+During his time on Wall Street, Steve worked with many legendary entrepreneurs, corporate managers, analysts, bankers, venture capitalists and investors responsible for our mobile and social media culture, and continually evaluated them against history’s great battlefield commanders.

 He holds a BA with Honors in Philosophy from Wesleyan University, an MA degree in the History of Political Philosophy from the New School for Social Research, and an MBA from Harvard Business School.

-As a developer of 'staff ride' experiential leader training programs, he has taken literally hundreds of officers and veterans on journeys that cover both historical events and their application to real-world leadership challenges.
+As a developer of 'staff ride' experiential leader training programs, he has taken hundreds of officers and veterans on journeys that cover both historical events and their application to real-world leadership challenges.
 The goal is to put students/clients on the same ground consecrated by the blood of hero and common soldier alike.
 He knows the Army’s European battlefields in depth, and how decisions affected team and unit performance.

-Miller holds a BA degree in history and a master’s degree in public administration from Western Kentucky University.
+Ed holds a BA degree in history and a master’s degree in public administration from Western Kentucky University.
 He is a graduate of the U.S. Army Command and General Staff College, and his other military education includes the Army’s Armor and Ordnance Schools; U.S. Naval War College course in National Strategy and Policy, and a seminar in Revolutionary Warfare at the U.S. Air Force Special Operations School.
 In 2009, the Governor of the Commonwealth of Kentucky appointed Ed as a voting member of the Kentucky Historic Preservation Review Board.
 He is a Certified Knowledge Manager (CKM).